giovinazzo-kevin/Ergo/Ergo/Architecture.md

 All three layers of the architecture can be extended by implementing the corresponding Command, Directive or BuiltIn.

 ## Shell
-Shell commands are expressed in terms of regular expressions.
-Whenever a command matches, its handler is executed.

 ## Interpreter
-Interpreter directives are expressed in terms of predicate signatures.
-They receive a fixed or variadic number of ITerm arguments depending on their arity, and they execute once on module load.

 ##Solver
-BuiltIns are also expressed in terms of predicate signatures.
-Unlike directives, they are resolved recursively right before a knowledge base is queried.